About Women's Aid Training and Education

-Women's Aid's National Training Centre is the leading training provider for tackling and preventing domestic abuse.
+Women's Aid Training and Education is the leading training provider for tackling and preventing domestic abuse.
 Whether you work with survivors, deliver a domestic abuse service, are an employer wanting to support your staff or a police force, our unrivalled expertise will equip you with the tools to understand and respond effectively to domestic abuse.

 Meet the team